Muldec/stash-wiki/Theme-Light-Pulsar.md

 /* --- Text Shadow for the "Stars in x scenes" link --- */
 div.card.performer-card div.text-muted a {text-shadow: 1px 2px 2px #333}

+/* --- Minimum height for the section in case Age is missing and elements would overlap --- */ .performer-card .card-section {min-height:82px}

 /* --- Makes the card section (Name, Age, Flag, # of scenes) more compact --- */
 .card-section { margin-bottom: -8px !important; padding: .5rem 0.7rem 0 !important;}